sourcegraph/sourcegraph-public-snapshot/doc/admin/external_services/postgres.md

 By default, the migrations that Sourcegraph runs expect `SUPERUSER` permissions.
 Sourcegraph migrations contain SQL that enable extensions and modify roles.

-> NOTE: On AWS RDS, you will need to move your database account to the `rds_superuser` role group to perform the operations below because RDS doesn't grant SUPERUSER privileges to user database accounts.
+> NOTE: On AWS RDS, you will need to perform the operations below using the `rds_superuser` role because RDS does not grant SUPERUSER privileges to user database accounts.

 This may not be acceptable in all environments.
 At minimum we expect that the `PGUSER` and `CODEINTEL_PGUSER` have the `ALL` permissions on `PGDATABASE` and `CODEINTEL_PGDATABASE` respectively.